hughescoding/liri-node-app/README.md

    * If no song is provided then the program will default to "The Sign" by Ace of Base.

-node liri.js movie-this '<movie name here>'     (use quotes for multi-word song titles)
+node liri.js movie-this <movie name here>     (use quotes for multi-word song titles)

 This will output the following information to your terminal: